dsprenkels/docker-clean/README.md

 image, so it will also contain basic programs, such as `curl` and `git`.

 ## Usage
 The name of the Docker image is `dsprenkels/clean-lang`.
-One can use the same commands as with any other image:
+You can use the same commands as with any other image:

 ```shell
 # start an ephemeral container and attach to it